Short story

 “Take this one; hit it from the front.”

-As soon as she saw her painting ruined in red, she left the classroom, and without looking back, she screamed, “Envy!”
+She felt all the pain she had thought of earlier and stood up, staring at her painting ruined in red.
+She left the classroom, and without looking back, screamed: “Envy!”

 She never saw the result.

 Years later, Cesar became a teacher as well.
-On the first day of class, his students have to draw from an upside‑down reference.
+On the first day of class, his students had to draw from an upside‑down reference.
 He explains:

-“By drawing upside down you will learn a way to stay to true to form.
+“By drawing upside down you will learn a way to stay true to form.
 Outside class, you may trace with any technological aid you wish.
-From light chambers to augmented reality overlays, you name it.
+From camera obscuras to augmented-reality overlays, you name it.

 “Is that cheating…?
 No, it’s not.
 Painting is not skill-bragging.